DavidvK17/Modal-Window/README.md

 #Modal Windows

 This is an element which is used on most websites (eg. Cookies).
-By clicking on a specific btn, the corresponding modal is display, together with an overlay around it, blurring out the background around the modal.
+By clicking on a specific btn, the corresponding modal is displayed, together with an overlay around it, blurring out the background around the modal.
-The user can close the modal by clicking esc or selecting x or clicking on the overlay.
+The user can close the modal by clicking esc, by selecting x or by clicking on the overlay.

 As soon as I learn bubbling and DOM traversing I will implement this functionality with those tools, to improve performance when scaling this program up.